 The Communications Directorate is in charge of translating the commission’s science, sea lamprey control, and fishery management work to a wide range of local, national, and international audiences.
 The directorate does this through one-on-one interactions, engagement with media, presentations at outreach events, utilization of the commission’s website and social media forums, and development of various communication products including interactive displays, videos, fact sheets, and press releases.

 Communications Program Staff:

-- Lauren Holbrook, Communications Contractor *
+- Lauren Holbrook, Program Associate, Communications *

-- Dr. Andrea Miehls, Communications Contractor *
+- Dr. Andrea Miehls, Program Associate, Communications *

-* On contract at Hammond Bay Biological Station
+* On contract at Hammond Bay Biological Station, **

-Secretariat Operations Support
+Secretariat Operations and Support

 Fulfilling the commission’s obligations requires robust administrative support.
 The Secretariat Operations and Support Directorate provides support to all the Directorates, manages the financial resources, arranges meetings, and coordinates the commission’s knowledge management program.

 - Steve Domeracki, Director, Corporate Services (ext.
 117)